topherjn/Capstone/README.md

 In my solution I wrote modules using Python, PySpark, the MySQL connector for Python, and SQL to read the data from these files, transform those data according to [specific mapping rules](https://docs.google.com/spreadsheets/d/1t8UxBrUV6dxx0pM1VIIGZpSf4IKbzjdJ/edit#gid=672931242), and write those data to three tables in a locally-running instance of the MySQL RDBMS.

-At application start, the module to [build the database](./build_database.py) is called first.
-The build_database module will call a [module for reading data](./cdw_data_reader.py) from JSON files to get the data into a suitable format for transforming and writing it to the database, that latter accomplished by using [data adapter class](./dbadapter.py) whose purpose is to perform all database operations, such as creating the database, creating tables, and CRUD operations, including reading data from tables into PySpark dataframe objects.
+At application start, the user is asked if he wants to rebuild the database.
+If that has been done recently the user can choose to skip the build-the-database step, othewise the module to [build the database](./build_database.py) is called first.
+The build_database module will call a [module for reading data](./cdw_data_reader.py) from JSON files to get the data into a suitable format for transforming and writing them to the database, that latter accomplished by using a [data adapter class](./dbadapter.py) whose purpose is to perform all database operations such as creating the database, creating tables, and CRUD operations, including reading data from tables into PySpark dataframe objects.

 #### Application Front-End